maevsi/maevsi/README.md

 1. if you're on Windows, [setup WSL](https://docs.microsoft.com/en-us/windows/wsl/install) to be able to use all Linux functionality this project utilizes
 1. [install Git](https://git-scm.com/) to download this project's modules and participate in version management
-1. [install Docker](https://docs.docker.com/engine/install/) so that all services run in their own [containers](https://en.wikipedia.org/wiki/Containerization)
+1. [install Docker](https://docs.docker.com/engine/install/) so that all services run in their [containers](https://en.wikipedia.org/wiki/Containerization)
 1. [install dargstack](https://github.com/dargmuesli/dargstack#installation-example) to bootstrap a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack/) setup
 1. [install nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to be able to switch the currently active [Node.js](https://nodejs.org/en/) version on your machine
 1. [install mkcert](https://github.com/FiloSottile/mkcert#installation) for development certificate generation and installation, so that all services are available through https